High Power PWM LED Driver Board

 The control board accommodates up to three current limiting modules.
 These can be of either the 1 watt or 3 watt drivers.
 Drivers can also be mixed on the board to supply power to a mixture of 1 and 3 watt LED modules.

-Advanced PWM Connection
+Advanced PWM LED Driver Connection

 The High Power PWM LED Driver Board is also microcontroller friendly.
 Each input supports PWM dimming of the connected LEDs.